-- No real property in the decedent’s sole name (Check the Assessor’s webpage and the Mesa County Clerk and Recorder to review the chain of title to the property and the vesting deed.) and the estate has less than $64,000 in assets less liens and encumbrances;
+- No real property in the decedent’s sole name (check the Assessor’s Online Lookup and the Mesa County Clerk and Recorder to review the chain of title to the property and the vesting deed) and the estate has less than $68,000/$70,000 (see above) in assets less liens and encumbrances;

 - At least ten days have elapsed since the date of death; and

-If you meet the criteria above, you may be able to use the Affidavit in the following ways: (1) collect assets from a financial institution; (2) transfer or sell vehicles in the decedent’s name (the DMV will require the use of its own form); (3) authorize cremation or deal with funeral services; (4) deal with creditors of the estate; or, but not limited to (5) distribute assets to heirs.
+With the Affidavit, you can: (1) collect assets from a financial institution; (2) transfer or sell vehicles in the decedent’s name (the DMV will require the use of its own form); (3) authorize cremation or deal with funeral services; (4) deal with creditors of the estate; or, but not limited to (5) distribute assets to heirs.

 Anyone who uses this the Small Estate Affidavit is still held accountable for any action they make on behalf of the estate.
-If there is a Will, follow the Will’s division of property after creditors have been paid.
-If there is no Will, you will have to divide any assets after creditors are paid by intestate succession pursuant to the Colorado Revised Statutes.
-The statutes are somewhat complicated if there are no known next of kin.
+If there is a Will, following the Will’s terms.
+If there is no Will, you must follow the Colorado Revised Statutes regarding intestate succession.

 The material presented on this site is included with the understanding and agreement that Reams & Reams is not engaged giving legal advice by posting material on this website.
 The services of a competent professional should be sought if legal or other specific expert assistance is required.
 Further, the firm does not wish to represent anyone desiring representation based upon viewing this website in any state or jurisdiction where this website fails to comply with all laws and ethical rules.
 The firm is also only licensed to practice in the State of Colorado.
 Any material presented on this site may be different or incorrect in another state.
 Please consult any attorney before using any of this information.